 What is demand response?

-Demand response is the voluntary reduction or shift of electricity use by customers, which can help to keep a power grid stable by balancing its supply and demand of electricity.
+Demand response (DR) is the voluntary reduction or shift of electricity use by customers, which can help to keep a power grid stable by balancing its supply and demand of electricity.
 It can help to make electricity systems flexible and reliable, which is beneficial if they contain increasing shares of variable renewable energy.

-Demand response is also a quick and cost-effective way to reduce the demand for electricity during peak periods, providing an alternative to increasing the amount of electricity being generated or building new power plants.
+DR is also a quick and cost-effective way to reduce the demand for electricity during peak periods, providing an alternative to increasing the amount of electricity being generated or building new power plants.

 How does it work?

-Demand response typically involves paying some energy consumers to voluntarily cut or shift their use of power to better match supply.
+DR typically involves paying some energy consumers to voluntarily cut or shift their use of power to better match supply.

 It can lower the amount of electricity required from the grid during peak periods, reducing the likelihood of a blackout, or to shift demand to off-peak periods, or when renewable energy output is high, to use excess electricity more efficiently.
 It can even help to bring down wholesale electricity prices, which increase when demand is high.